Skip to main content

 Overview

 At QuickNode, we run Fuel GraphQL API endpoints.
 In aggregate, we serve hundreds of billions of requests every month.
-To make it easier for developers to integrate with QuickNode, we're working on documentation that shows how to send GraphQL queries using popular programming languages and tools.
+To make it easier for developers to integrate with QuickNode, we've created this documentation that shows how to send GraphQL queries using popular programming languages and tools.

 Fuel is a modular blockchain platform designed to enhance scalability, security, and decentralization.
 It separates execution from consensus, enabling high-performance and low-cost transactions.
 With innovations like parallel transaction execution and an optimized UTXO model, Fuel aims to provide a more efficient blockchain experience for developers and users.
 QuickNode-supported Fuel APIs include: